 After spending the first month or two validating the data, back-dating recommendations and getting comfortable with setting custom rules, the team was eager to put the first batch of recommendations into action.

 VizExporer and the Pacific Northwest-based casino closely monitored the average time spent on reporting and analysis in the months leading up to the Slot Recommendation Engine install.
 During their first month of use, the casino continued to perform its traditional analysis to validate the data SRE consumed and compare the results against the out-of-the-box recommendations.

 The gaming operations team now believes they will save at least 10-12 hours per month — that includes time spent pulling data, putting it into standard reporting templates, drilling into the data, and generating new, actionable strategies by comparing performance metrics across the floor.
 This time savings is based solely on the analysis of slot data and does not include the preparation or analysis of customer-rated data, which adds significantly to the savings.

-In our next blog, we will dive into the actual recommendations SRE made and the casino’s plans to execute those recommendations on the floor.
+In our next case study series article, we will dive into the actual recommendations SRE made and the casino’s plans to execute those recommendations on the floor.
 We'll also begin to track two types of ROI metrics — FTE hours saved per month and net slot lift per month.